xenoscopic/libuv-cmake/README.md

 ## Future work

+- Switch Linux testing to Travis CI now that multi-OS is widely available
 - Implement better system library finding on POSIX, try to match libuv's Makefile.am
 - Implement pkg-config support using `CONFIGURE_FILE`.
 This will take a bit of